python/typing/docs/source/type_narrowing.rst

 are useful if you want to reuse a more complicated check in multiple places, or you use a check that the type checker doesn't understand.
 In these cases, you can define a ``TypeIs`` or ``TypeGuard`` function to perform the check and allow type checkers to use it to narrow the type of a variable.
-Among the two, ``TypeIs`` usually has the more intuitive behavior, so we'll talk about it more; see :ref:`below <guide-type-narrowing-typeis-typeguard>` for a comparison.
+Between the two, ``TypeIs`` usually has the more intuitive behavior, so we'll talk about it more; see :ref:`below <guide-type-narrowing-typeis-typeguard>` for a comparison.